 Duane Edgington

-MBARI has a rich collection of underwater video and photographs, much of which has been professionally analyzed and curated.
+Automated classification of deep-sea and surface imagery: MBARI has a rich collection of underwater video, photographs, and micrographs, much of which has been professionally analyzed and curated, as well as ocean surface images collected by a drone.
 We are exploring state-of-the-art automated classification and analysis techniques.
-This intern will join us in this exploration, testing selected techniques against collections of underwater videos or images to detect and classify organisms of interest to MBARI scientists.
-One area we are exploring is weakly supervised methods.
+This intern will join us in this exploration, testing selected techniques against collections of videos or images to detect and classify organisms of interest to MBARI scientists.
+One area we are exploring is self-supervised and weakly supervised methods.
 A background in computer science is required; coursework or experience in machine learning and computer vision would be an ideal background.

 Gene Massion